 First, I believe that deep point of view can be used in any genre.
 Some genres are more suited to being written entirely in deep point of view than others.
 You don’t have to write your entire novel in deep point of view.
 You could learn the techniques and apply them to specific scenes, characters, or even moments to add emotional punch.

 As the point of view character learns, discovers, gets confused/frustrated, makes assumptions, follows leads, intuits, acts on gut hunches – the reader is along for that ride AS IT’S HAPPENING in deep point of view.
-Hiding that from the reader isn’t the way to build up suspense.
+Can you see how in this scenario, keeping secrets from the reader that influence the story or the character’s decisions/thoughts doesn’t work in Deep POV?

 Deep point of view focuses on the emotional journey.
 It’s not JUST about solving the crime or the mystery.
 Readers want to know how the journey to solve the mystery affects the point of view character.
 How does it change them?
 What do they learn?
 And most importantly — what does it cost them?